Pengshui Miao and Tujia Autonomous County: Climate

 The county's average annual temperature is 17.6 °C, and the average annual precipitation is 1235 mm.

 Demographics

 As of the 2010 Chinese Census, the county had a population 545,094, down from the 590,228 reported in the 2000 Chinese Census.
 In 1996, the county had an estimated population of 587,000.

 59.5% of Pengshui residents are members of the following 11 ethnic minorities: Miao, Tujia, Mongols, Hui, Gelao, Dong, Tibetans, Manchus, Zhuang, Yi, and Hani.
 There are 270,000 Miao and 90,000 Tujia in Pengshui.

 Subdivisions

-As of 2020, the county administers 3 subdistricts, 18 towns, and 18 townships.
+The county administers 3 subdistricts, 18 towns, and 18 townships.

-Subdistricts

-The county administers the following 3 subdistricts:

-Towns

-The county administers the following 18 towns:

-Townships

-The county administers the following 18 townships:

 Economy

 Mineral deposits in the county include coal, barite, marble, fluorite, and calcite.

 Transportation

 The Chongqing–Huaihua railway runs through the county.
 Major expressways which pass through the county include the G65 Baotou–Maoming Expressway and National Highway 319.